 - Note the value of the new host’s ID.
 You will need to enter this value in the command line when launching kprobe, thereby linking the newly registered device to a specific kprobe instance.

-To use kprobe, download the executable to each host that you want to monitor.
-The executable is available at the following URL:
+To use kprobe, you’ll download and install the executable on each host that you want to monitor:

 kprobe is configured with command line settings that are covered in the following topics: